RowSquared/susoUtils/README.md

 # susoUtils

-susoUtils is a collection of utility functions designed for internal use at \[Your Company Name\] to streamline and enhance our workflow when working with Survey Solutions.
+susoUtils is a collection of utility functions designed for internal use at rowsquared to streamline and enhance our workflow when working with Survey Solutions.
 This repository serves as a centralized bucket for miscellaneous R functions that are frequently used across various projects.